John Burrell (American football)

-John Buster Burrell (born November 22, 1940) is a former American football wide receiver in the National Football League for the San Francisco 49ers, the Pittsburgh Steelers, and the Washington Redskins.
-He played college football at Rice University and was drafted in the seventh round of the 1962 NFL Draft.
-Burrell was also selected in the 25th round of the 1962 AFL Draft by the Dallas Texans.
+John Buster Burrell (November 22, 1940 – September 28, 2024) was an American professional football wide receiver in the National Football League (NFL) for the San Francisco 49ers, Pittsburgh Steelers, and Washington Redskins.
+He played college football at Rice University and was drafted in the seventh round of the 1962 NFL draft.
+Burrell was also selected in the 25th round of the 1962 AFL draft by the Dallas Texans.
+Burrell died on September 28, 2024, at the age of 83.